-Every year, 3.6 million Australians volunteer for a not-for-profit or community organisation.
+Every year, around 3.6 million Australians volunteer for a not-for-profit or community organisation.
 That’s millions of hours of service to the community!

 But besides being a practical way for wonderful, caring people to help out, volunteering can also add a positive dimension to your career.
 And we reckon it’s the single best way to get an ethical job.

 Whether you just want a job or are looking for a new challenge, here’s a list of 10 ways volunteering can help you get an ethical job.